elonen/clapshot/README.md

 Authorization is also supposed to be handled on web server, at least for now.
-See for example https://github.com/elonen/ldap_authz_proxy on how to authorize users against Active Directory/LDAP using Nginx.
-I wrote it complement Nginx spnego authn, which uses Kerberos and thus doesn't have a concept of access groups.
+See for example https://github.com/elonen/ldap_authz_proxy on how to authorize users against Active Directory/LDAP groups using Nginx.
+I wrote it to complement Nginx spnego authn, which uses Kerberos and thus doesn't really have a concept of groups.
-If you want to use Kerberos, you can also check out https://github.com/elonen/debian-nginx-spnego on how to build .deb packages for it.
+If you want to use Kerberos, you may also want to check out https://github.com/elonen/debian-nginx-spnego for .deb packages.

-There's currently no demos for any of these more advanced auths (`vouch-proxy` example for Okta etc. would be especially welcome, if you want to contribute!), but I've done an Active Directory Kerberos+LDAP deployment, see .
+There are currently no demos for any of these more advanced auths (`vouch-proxy` example for Okta, Google etc. would be especially welcome, if you want to contribute!).

 ## Deployment in production